Novident/novident-tree-view/doc/nodes.md

 ## 📚 Nodes

+A Node is an abstract base class that represents a fundamental element in a hierarchical tree structure, with the following main characteristics:

 _This example code is copied from [novident-nodes](https://github.com/Novident/novident-nodes/) package._

 ```dart
 /// Abstract base class representing a node in a hierarchical tree structure.
 ///